Skip to content

 Day 6: Himeji and Kyoto

-After checking into your hotel in the heart of Kyoto’s Gion district, you have time to relax before you gather for a dinner.
+After checking into your hotel in the heart of Kyoto’s Gion district, you have time to relax before you gather for dinner.
 You’ll spend four nights here, allowing you to enjoy a slower pace mid-trip and get to know the local neighbourhood.

 Kyoto (The Celestine Kyoto Gion or similar)